I said to my soul, be still, and wait without hope

 As he continues to examine Buddhism, Harari concludes that “if when the mind experiences something pleasant or unpleasant, it simply understands things as they are, then there is no suffering.
 Buddhism encourages followers to ask what am I experiencing, rather than what would I rather be experiencing.
 A person who doesn’t crave, doesn’t suffer.”

-Schools crave interventions.
-We find the safety net of support and revisions sessions reassuring, even addictive.
+In schools we find the safety net of support and revisions sessions reassuring, even addictive.
+We crave interventions.
 It seems logical and intuitive that if we make students attend support sessions in English, they will do better in English.
 The same with Maths.
 And with Geography.
 And Physics.
 French.
 It goes on.

 The questions are — putting aside for a moment the huge concerns about the students’ well-being, who, like us, feel intuitively that the way to improve in a subject is to do more of that subject times however many subjects they are struggling with —where do we stop?
 How many revision or support sessions are enough?
 Are there ever enough?

 I fear the answer to that last question is a resounding no. The more revision sessions we put on, the more teachers and students rely on them.
-The problem is that once you start going down this road, subject after subject feel the need to put on their own revision and support sessions to keep up with the other subjects.
+The problem is that once you start going down this road, subject after subject feel the need to schedule their own revision and support sessions, not primarily for the good of students, but just to just keep up with the joneses.

 Perhaps the solution, if there is one, is counter-intuitive.
 Since it is likely that a student who struggles in English will also find studying History a chore, or that a student who struggles in Maths might find Science more challenging, it may be more valuable to look at supporting students’ basic knowledge and skills across the subjects